Built in the late 1800s by an early settler to the region, Haney House is an interesting museum and historical site in Maple Ridge.

 Interestingly, the house was also known as the Hawley House for many years because Thomas Haney’s daughter Elizabeth moved there with her husband James Hawley.
 The Hawley family lived in the house from 1917 until Elizabeth donated it and the surrounding land to the city.

-During normal non-pandemic times, Haney House is open on Sundays from 10:00 am until 4:00 pm.
-Due to COVID-19, however, the museum is temporarily closed.
+Haney House is open Thursdays to Sundays from 10:00 am until 4:00 pm.
+Donations are welcome when you visit.